Everything you need to know before you go to this must-visit Mediterranean destination

 With such a vast amount of coastline it is no surprise that seafood is Croatia’s speciality.
 Baked octopus, fried fish and local prawns are all excellent, but look out for local specialities depending on where you are.
 Krk and Rab are famed for their sweet lamb and there are many delicious hard and soft local cheeses made from sheep or goats milk.
 Olive groves, fig plantations and vineyards are scattered throughout the country and are incorporated into many regional dishes.

 As well as having a long history of brewing beer thanks to the monastic monks, Croatia is currently producing some excellent white wines such as the Pošip from Dalmatia and the dry white Malvazija from the Istria region.

 Drinking tap water is perfectly fine to do in Croatia but it's advised to stick to bottled water if you have a sensitive tummy or take a while to acclimatise when abroad.

 Croatia is more expensive than most of its Balkan neighbours due to the growing popularity and the higher quality of hotels and restaurants available.
 But it is still cheaper than most western European countries.

 In Croatia prices can vary enormously depending on where you are and the season.
 The peak summer months can see prices rise to two or three times more than winter.
 And a night in a luxury hotel or a fancy meal in a trendy restaurant on the island of Hvar will set you back many times that of a simple fish meal in a local taverna on a more remote island.

-The currency is the Croatian Kuna (HRK).
+The currency is the Croatian Kuna (HRK), and an Australian dollar will buy you just under 5 Kruna (in October 2019).
 Most hotels and larger restaurants will accept international credit or debit cards and ATMs can be found in most towns.